ausazh/Proto-Azxish/new docs/new grammar.md

 ### Non-attributive uses

 Adjectives can be easily converted into nouns through use of noun class endings.
-Adjectives can also be used predicatively with a verbal suffix -qoñ
+Adjectives can also be used predicatively with a verbal suffix -qo/ñ/of

 - frhiccê 'dry'
   - INAN - frhiccête 'dry thing'